chatchatabc/spring-mybatis-account-module/readMe.md

 ## Getting Started

  1. Download and install Docker, Postgresql, Java with their appropriate versions.
- 2. Open the project
+ 2. Open CMD terminal and enter the command
+    > docker run --name [container_name] -e POSTGRES_PASSWORD=[your_password] -d postgres
+ 3. Open the application
+ 4. check application.properties in the `/src/main/resources` if the port on `spring.datasource.url` is the same as the port assigned on the docker container

+## Running the Application

- 3. run in the terminal:
+ 1. run in the terminal:
     > npm install
- 4. build then run the application
+ 2. - If you are using Intellij: Build then run the application
+    - If you are not using Intellij: Enter the command at the terminal
+    > npm start

 ### Issues
 - Login page opens but logging in does not work
 - Registration page does not open, and cant determine if it works